CodeFellows-work/reading-notes/class-02.md

           This will be a sentence below the horizontal line

 ### Strong and Emphasis ###
-The `<strong>` tag or element is used to emphasze whatever is wrapped in between this element to show that it has a strong presence.
+The `<strong>` tag or element is used to emphasize whatever is wrapped in between this element to show that it has a strong presence.
 Therefore, when using this tag, the word that is wrapped in between will output in bold lettering.

 The `<em>` or **emphasis** tag has the ability to change the meaning of a sentence.
 Wrapping the `<em>` tag around a word will output the word as *italicized*.